-We were digging through the storage shed to find recently, when I should chance across the dusty stack of old Dungeons & Dragons modules I’ve had with me for… well, for a very long time.
+We were digging through the storage shed to find some papers recently, when I should chance across the dusty stack of old Dungeons & Dragons modules I’ve had with me for… well, for a very long time.
 For all the GeekDads who have gamed, as I scan and read through these, I’ll post them for your enjoyment and comment, if you remember them.

 It’s back to the basics again, faithful readers: B4 – The Lost City.
 What could spoil the fun of getting lost in the desert and discovering the ruins of a great civilization vanished in the drifting sands of time?
 How about finding the remnants of that civilization living underground as a perpetually drugged populace divided into four fanatical factions of religious zealots?
 And hilarity ensues!